americatv-talentfest/reserva-spot-publicitario/README.md

 2. What if los espacios reservados siempre son los mismos?

-3. What if los precios siempre son estandart?
+3. What if los precios siempre son estandar?

 4. What if siempre hay disponibilidad?